Dauwbot/blog_posts/windows_dev_00_win10.md

 I will need git for sure so for example I will do
 `scoop install -g git` and it will install git, and at the same time 7Zip which is needed to extract the portable version of git and which I would have installed anyway, winwin

-I'll get deeper into Scoop in another blog post.
+I'll get deeper into Scoop in another blog post (maybe, maybe not, I'll add a Jira ticket).
 There's some caveat to be aware off : for example I add to manually add git to my path otherwise my terminals didn't know what I was talking about.
 It's a quick 2min job when you know what to do but it can be a pain.
 For now I'll finish listing my essentials apps for a developer using Windows, you go and install them how you want it was just a quick overview of Scoop as a package manager.

 ## Those are the tools I use to develop and should come pre-installed with Windows
-- [Your JetBrains IDE of choice](https://www.jetbrains.com/products/) - I mainly use [Rider](https://www.jetbrains.com/rider/) since I prefer it, for my junior use, to [Visual Studio]() when I've to work with .NET projects.
+- [Your JetBrains IDE of choice](https://www.jetbrains.com/products/) - I mainly use [Rider](https://www.jetbrains.com/rider/) since I prefer it, for my junior use, to [Visual Studio](https://visualstudio.microsoft.com/vs/community/) when I've to work with .NET projects.
 I also use it [to work with Unreal](https://www.jetbrains.com/lp/rider-unreal/).
 Btw it's free to access while in preview.
 - I need to get used to [WebStorm](https://www.jetbrains.com/webstorm/) since I mainly do WebDev but Rider works well on it's own so...
 - [Visual Studio Code](https://code.visualstudio.com/) I like it for the lightning fast launch time when working with .json files.
 I know people use it as their main development software but I feel like having to add multiple extensions, debuging code and all that is more suited to a full fledged IDE.
 I also like to always **run as administrator** so I can launch PowerShell commands that require elevation from it.
 - [Insomnia](https://insomnia.rest/download) - It's my REST API tester, I know people use [Postman](https://www.postman.com/product/api-client/) also, I just like it better!